The shift from automatic to manual can be pretty daunting for many new photographers…

 Like their film counterpart, when you have a higher digital ISO, the photo will appear brighter, so it’s easy to think of ISO as a ‘brightness slider’.

-As with most things in life, there is no free lunch.
-Higher ISO’s comes with a price and that price is in the quality of the photo.
+As mentioned before, higher ISO’s comes with a price and that price is in the quality of the photo.
 Higher ISO’s are more grainy and have more digital noise.

-We now know that a higher ISO number makes the photograph brighter.
-That being the case, why do we need different ISO settings at all and why would we want a brighter photo given people take photographs every day at lower ISO’s?
+We now know that a higher ISO setting (number) makes the photograph brighter.
+That being the case, why do we need different ISO settings on our digital cameras, and what ISO setting should you use when photographing various subjects each day?

 On top of that, we have to deal with aperture and shutter speed, all of which impact the amount of light available.
 This translates to a variety of possible settings to get a correctly exposed image.